-If the Headteacher excludes a student, she/he informs the parents immediately, giving reasons for the exclusion.
-At the same time, the Headteacher makes it clear to the parents that they can, if they wish, appeal against the decision to the School's Directors.
-The school informs the parents how to make any such appeal.
+If the Headteacher decides to exclude a student, they will inform the parents immediately, providing the reasons for the exclusion.
+At the same time, the Headteacher will make it clear to the parents that they have the right to appeal the decision to the School's Governors and will provide details on how to do so.

-The Headteacher informs the owner about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
+The Headteacher must inform the owner of any permanent exclusion and any fixed-term exclusions exceeding five days in any one term.

-When the Directors meet to consider exclusion, they consider the circumstances in which the student was excluded, consider any representation by parents, and consider whether the student should be reinstated.
+When the Governors meet to consider an exclusion, they will review the circumstances leading to the decision, consider any representations from the parents, and determine whether the student should be reinstated.

-If the Directors decide that a student should be reinstated, the Headteacher must comply with this ruling.
+If the Governors decide that the student should be reinstated, the Headteacher must comply with this ruling.